CSC207-UofT/course-project-time/phase2/design_document.md

 To better visualize our progress, we used **Projects** to keep track of our tasks.
 For each feature that we plan to develop, we created a “column” for it and added cards to the column to break down what we have to do, or to indicate things to take note of when developing that feature.

+To ensure that our pull requests wouldn't break our program when merged in, we used github actions to run our test suite every time a PR wasopened, reopened, marked ready for review, or committed to.
+This allowed us to quickly and easily see what needed to be fixed.
+We implemented this by changing our project to a Gradle project, which was done by adding a build.gradle file.

 ## Code Style and Documentation